 Attribute Action Private Key Unique Identifier, see 3.1 New value generated Public Key Unique Identifier, see 3.1 New value generated Name, see 3.2 Set to the name(s) of the existing public/private keys; all name attributes of the existing public/private keys are removed.
 Digest, see 3.17 Recomputed for both replacement public and private keys from the new public and private key values Usage Limits, see 3.21 The Total Bytes/Total Objects value is copied from the existing key pair, while the Byte Count/Object Count values are set to the Total Bytes/Total Objects.
-State, see 3.22 Set based on attributes values, such as dates, as shown in Table 149.
-Initial Date, see 3.23 Set to the current time Destroy Date, see 3.28 Not set Compromise Occurrence Date, see 3.29 Not set Compromise Date, see 3.30 Not set Revocation Reason, see 3.31 Not set Link, see 3.35 Set to point to the existing public/private keys as the replaced public/private keys Last Change Date, see 3.38 Set to current time
+State, see 3.22 Set based on attributes values, such as dates, as shown in Table 160.
+Initial Date, see 3.23 Set to the current time Destroy Date, see 3.28 Not set Compromise Occurrence Date, see 3.29 Not set Compromise Date, see 3.30 Not set Revocation Reason, see 3.31 Not set Link, see 3.35 Set to point to the existing public/private keys as the replaced public/private keys Last Change Date, see 3.38 Set to current time Random Number Generator, see 3.44 Set to the random number generator used for creating the new managed object.
+Not copied from the original object.

-Table 150: Re-key Key Pair Attribute Requirements
+Table 161: Re-key Key Pair Attribute Requirements

 Request Payload Object REQUIRED Description Private Key Unique Identifier, see 3.1 No Determines the existing Asymmetric key pair to be re-keyed.
 If omitted, then the ID Placeholder is substituted by the server.
 Offset No An Interval object indicating the difference between the Initialization date and the Activation Date of the replacement key pair to be created.
-Common Template-Attribute, see 2.1.8 No Specifies desired attributes in templates and/or as individual attributes that apply to both the Private and Public Key Objects.
-Private Key Template-Attribute, see 2.1.8 No Specifies templates and/or attributes that apply to the Private Key Object.
+Common Template-Attribute, see 2.1.7.14 No Specifies desired attributes in templates and/or as individual attributes that apply to both the Private and Public Key Objects.
+The Template Managed Object is deprecated as of version 1.3 of this specification and MAY be removed from subsequent versions of the specification.
+Individual Attributes SHOULD be used in operations which currently support use of a Name within a Template-Attribute to reference a Template .
+Private Key Template-Attribute, see 2.1.7.14 No Specifies templates and/or attributes that apply to the Private Key Object.
 Order of precedence applies.
-Public Key Template-Attribute, see 2.1.8 No Specifies templates and/or attributes that apply to the Public Key Object.
+The Template Managed Object is deprecated as of version 1.3 of this specification and MAY be removed from subsequent versions of the specification.
+Individual Attributes SHOULD be used in operations which currently support use of a Name within a Template-Attribute to reference a Template .
+Public Key Template-Attribute, see 2.1.7.14 No Specifies templates and/or attributes that apply to the Public Key Object.
 Order of precedence applies.
+The Template Managed Object is deprecated as of version 1.3 of this specification and MAY be removed from subsequent versions of the specification.
+Individual Attributes SHOULD be used in operations which currently support use of a Name within a Template-Attribute to reference a Template .

-1278 Table 151: Re-key Key Pair Request Payload
+Table 162: Re-key Key Pair Request Payload